AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/effects/pixel-mapper-examples.md

 For either setting you can still use the wheels to move and rotate the fixtures.

-<strong>Wheels Move Full Pixel/Sub Pixel:</strong> Allows you to position fixtures
-across pixel boundaries when using the wheels.
+&nbsp;<strong>Wheels Move Full Pixel/Sub Pixel:</strong> Allows you to position fixtures across pixel boundaries when using the wheels.
 The <strong>Snap</strong> option centres the fixture on the nearest cell.

-<strong>Wheels Rotate Individual Fixtures/Selection:</strong> Sets whether individual
-fixtures rotate, or whether the whole selection rotates.
+&nbsp;<strong>Wheels Rotate Individual Fixtures/Selection:</strong> Sets whether individual fixtures rotate, or whether the whole selection rotates.

-<strong>Media options:</strong> Shows a sub menu with useful options when you're
-using Synergy/Ai to play back media on the fixture.
+&nbsp;<strong>Media options:</strong> Shows a sub menu with useful options when you're using Synergy/Ai to play back media on the fixture.
 These options are described in [Layout Editor with Ai Server](../synergy/operating-synergy.md#layout-editor-with-ai-server).